 Ex-PTO Director Kappos Signs On as Cravath Partner

-David Kappos, who stepped down last month as the director of the U.S. Patent and Trademark Office, has joined the law firm Cravath, Swaine & Moore.
+David Kappos, who stepped down last month as the director of the U.S. Patent and Trademark Office, has joined Cravath, Swaine & Moore.

 The move is unusual in that Cravath is known for selecting its partners almost exclusively from within its ranks.
 Kappos is only the fourth Cravath partner brought in as a lateral hire in a half century, according to a Cravath spokeswoman.
 The most recent partner to join the firm from the outside is Christine Varney, who, like Kappos, was a high-ranking government lawyer.
 She went to Cravath in August 2011 after serving as head of the Department of Justice Antitrust Division.